SoftwareAG/cumulocity-self-service-certification/docs/vendor-requirements.md

 | 4.   | Update operation accordingly `"status": "SUCCESSFUL"` or  `"status": "FAILED"`                   | [Update Operation Cumulocity IoT Documentation](https://cumulocity.com/api/core/#operation/getOperationResource)          |

-###Advanced Software Management: With c8y_SupportedSoftwareTypes
+### Advanced Software Management: With c8y_SupportedSoftwareTypes

 In this approach software packages became separate entities and are represented as the device managed object child additions.
-To facilitate the management of them, the Advanced Software Management default [microservice](https://cumulocity.com/guides/concepts/applications/#microservices) was introduced.
+To facilitate the management, the Advanced Software Management default [microservice](https://cumulocity.com/guides/concepts/applications/#microservices) was introduced.
+This means the List of the software is managed through a new separate API endpoint and not through the inventory API.

 Devices may indicate their support for Advanced Software Management by including the `c8y_SoftwareUpdate` operation in their `c8y_SupportedOperations` fragment and additionally listing their supported software types in the `c8y_SupportedSoftwareTypes` fragment.